Game Preview: Bears vs. Islanders, 7 p.m.

 Broadcast Information

-Voice of the Bears, Zack Fisch,Hershey Bears Hall of Famer Dave Fenyves, and Jim Jones on the call
+Voice of the Bears, Zack Fisch,AHL Hall of Famer Mitch Lamoureux, and Jim Jones on the call

 WATCH LIVE: AHLTV